-A total of 454 Lansen aircrafts were delivered to the Swedish Air Force between 1956 and 1960, providing many years of reliable service.
-After serving time in the front line, around 20 J 32B aircrafts were converted into target and jamming aircrafts, while others were used for various development trials.
-Three Lansens were still flying in 2012.
+A total of 454 Lansen aircraft were delivered to the Swedish Air Force between 1956 and 1960, providing many years of reliable service.
+After serving time in the front line, around 20 J 32B aircraft were converted into target and jamming aircraft, while others were used for various development trials.
+Three Lansens are still flying in 2012.

 The Lansen served exclusively in the Swedish Air Force and is represented at a number of museums in Sweden and abroad.